 When the dog scratches these mats and the skin underneath, it becomes an acute pain for your beloved friend.
 This can cause open wounds and even infections for the dog.

 Mats are one of the breeding havens for fleas and other parasites that cling on your dog when they are outside.

-It is necessary that the groomer you have taken your dog has the required expertise and tools to remove the irritation and the cause of the pain.
+The groomer you have taken your dog must have the required expertise and tools to remove the irritation and the cause of the pain.
 This is going to become a good relief for the dog and eradicate the parasites.

 It Helps Keep Your Dog’s Home Clean: